-The PIC Treasurer is a parent member who is also serving as the WRAPSC Treasurer.
-In his/her role the treasurer is responsible for keeping accurate records of transactions involving PIC funds, reviewing expenditures of members, providing regular financial reports to PIC members at PIC meetings, and preparing an annual budget summary.
+- The PIC Treasurer is a parent member.
+The treasurer is responsible for keeping accurate records of transactions involving PIC funds, reviewing expenditures of members, providing regular financial reports to PIC members at PIC meetings, and preparing an annual budget summary.

 4.3 Board Personnel

 Board employee members of PIC may not vote during PIC meetings or serve as a Co-Chairperson or the treasurer of PIC.
 They may serve on, or chair, PIC subcommittees.

 5.1 Restrictions of Membership

 Board staff may join PIC as parent members or as Board employee members.
 If they join as Board employee members they may not vote during PIC meetings or serve in an officer position.